top of page

 Chris Knapp is a father, homesteader, environmental educator and founder of Maine Local Living School.
 He is passionate about sharing pathways into relationship with the human and more-than-human communities through hand craft, homesteading arts and deep listening.
 Chris is endlessly fascinated by the exploration of why the world is as it is and the human potential for creativity and positive change.
 Chris has designed and taught experiential programming for grade-schoolers to graduate students for over twenty years.
 He holds a M.S. in environmental studies from Antioch University New England, is a Wilderness First Responder and a Registered Maine Guide.

 Michelle Fournier is passionate about (re)building relationships founded on justice and reciprocity with human and non-human neighbors alike.
-She has served as an environmental educator in various contexts inside and outside a classroom.
-Michelle has also been involved in climate justice movements as a community organizer and volunteer for 10 years.
-She loves her home state and everything about food, foraging, and being outdoors.
-She holds a M.S. in Natural Resources and Environment (Environmental Justice) and a Graduate Teaching Certificate from the University of Michigan, and is a Wilderness First Responder.
+She has served as an environmental educator in various contexts inside and outside the classroom.
+Michelle has also been an activist in the climate justice movement as a community organizer and volunteer for 10 years.
+She loves growing, foraging, and preserving food and herbal medicines.
+She holds a M.S. in Environmental Justice and a Graduate Teaching Certificate from the University of Michigan, and is a Wilderness First Responder.
+Michelle also serves as Operations Manager at MLLS.

 Raymond E. Reitze, Jr. is a Master Maine Guide, author, philosophy teacher and guest elder and mentor for MLLS.
 As a young boy in Buxton, Maine, Raymond spent countless hours being mentored by an elder from the Mi'Kmaq people who was living on the back acreage of the Reitzes' farm.
 Those early years opened Raymond to a way of seeing and being upon the earth that has guided his life ever since.
 He has run several businesses and guided countless people through the wilds of Maine and into “the silence.”
 Raymond has dedicated his life to the teachings of love, and guiding people and children to their own hearts.